 Now I’m found and forgiven.” -Maya Angelo

 Montestigliano is a place for the soul, a place of rest, a place of comfort.
 It is not just a trip you take, but a journey that takes you.
 A journey to see how others live, how life functions, not in your own country; but in a completely different way of life.
-Here, there is life like none of us know, but yet each of us yearn for, a life that we gravitate towards, yet somehow, I never seem to achieve.
+Here, there is life like none of us know, but yet each of us yearns for, a life that we gravitate towards, yet somehow, I never seem to achieve.

-Montestigliano is a 2500 acre farm, which has been repurposed as an agriturismo, which is not a common concept or word in English.
+Montestigliano is also a 2500 acre farm, which has been repurposed as an agriturismo, which is not a common concept or word in English.

-Agriturismo – a combination of the words for “agriculture” and “tourism” in Italian – is a style of vacationing in farm houses codified into Italian law in 1985.
+Agriturismo – a combination of the words for “agriculture” and “tourism” in Italian – is a style of vacationing in farmhouses codified into Italian law in 1985.

 Now owned by the Donati family, it was once a tenant farm, where the buildings here were constructed in the 17th century.

-The villas of the farm are situated around a town square, along with a chapel, old barn used for olive oil tastings, a machine shop and a massive dining facility.
+The villas of the farm are situated around a town square, along with a chapel, an old barn used for olive oil tastings, a machine shop, and a massive dining facility.
 Each restored villa is named after the Donati children with names like Casa Virginia, Casa Marta, Casa Adriana, … Massimo, Ropoli, Luisa, and Damiano.

 “Tuscany has long been romanticized and I can say nothing but the same.” – Cacinda Maloney

-Disclosure: I was invited by the Donati family and their PR agency to come stay at Villa Pipistrelli and Montestigliano in Tuscany, Italy, near Siena.
+Disclosure: I was invited by the Donati family and their PR agency to come to stay at Villa Pipistrelli and Montestigliano in Tuscany, Italy, near Siena.
 As always, my heartwarming experiences here were truly my own.